jacktn0501/first-contributions/github-desktop-old-version-tutorial.md

 ## Clone the repository

-Now clone this repo to your machine.
+Now clone this repo onto your machine.

 Open the GitHub Desktop app and click on the `+` on the top left.